Thermoelectric transport in torsional strained Weyl semimetals: Results and Discussion

 Numerical values of $ZT$, as a function of temperature and strain, are presented in Fig.\ref{fig6} for two different values of the external magnetic field $B_0$.
 It is remarkable to notice that extremely high values of the figure of merit can be achieved through the combination of magnetic field and torsional strain.
 Moreover, at fixed magnetic field, $ZT$ increases with the magnitude of the torsional strain.
 This is greatly due to the enhancement effect that strain induces over the electronic conductance, as was explained in detail at the beginning of this section, and the effect is more drastic at low temperatures.
 As seen in the zero temperature limit of the electronic conductance, Fig.\ref{fig2}, a strong deviation from the metallic behavior is observed in the staircase pattern that reflects the Landau level spectrum.
 As temperature increases, however, the electronic conductance curve smears down.
 It is conceptually instructive to examine this deviation from the normal metal behavior by studying the Lorenz number as a function of temperature for this system, i.e.

 The Lorenz number is represented, at fixed bias and magnetic field, as a function of temperature for different values of torsion in Fig.\ref{fig7}.
 It is observed that for temperatures higher than $T > 2.0\, \hbar v_F/(k_B\,a)$, the Lorenz number tends to a constant value, independent of temperature and strain, in agreement with the Wiedemann-Franz law, as expected for normal metallic behavior.
 However, strong deviations from the Wiedemann-Franz law are observed at low temperatures, in agreement with the non-metallic behavior of the electronic conductance due to the Landau-level spectrum.
-It is precisely this effect that allows for extremely high $ZT$ values at low temperatures, in agreement with experimental evidence recently reported in the literature \cite{Skinner_018} that suggested values as high as $ZT \sim 10$.
+It is precisely this effect that allows for extremely high $ZT$ values at low temperatures, in agreement with experimental evidence recently reported in the literature \cite{Skinner_018} that suggested values as high as $ZT \sim 10$. { One can see from Fig \ref{fig6} that the maximum value for $ZT$ occurs at temperatures near $0.5\hbar v_F/(a k_B)$, which for $a=50$nm and $v_F=1.5\cdot 10^5$ m/s is on the order of $T\sim 10 K$.
+Although this temperature is quite low for practical applications, it is still interesting to see that such high values of $ZT$ can be reached in principle.}